UAE Resumes Transit Flights To Countrys Airports - Government - UrduPoint

 "We're coming home.
 Regularly scheduled flights to 20 destinations will begin from 10 June, with seamless connectivity via Abu Dhabi," the company wrote on Twitter.

+"More flights for passengers will be available from 15th June between Dubai and 16 cities: Bahrain, Manchester, Zurich, Vienna, Amsterdam, Copenhagen, Dublin, New York JFK, Seoul, Kuala Lumpur, Singapore, Jakarta, Taipei, Hong Kong, Perth and Brisbane. ...
+Emirates will be offering flights for passengers ... from Dubai to 29 cities, including existing flights to London Heathrow, Frankfurt, Paris, Milan, Madrid, Chicago, Toronto, Sydney, Melbourne and Manila," the company said on its official website.

+The statement also read that Emirates would offer flights from Pakistan's Karachi, Lahore and Islamabad from June 8.

-On Wednesday, the Health Ministry confirmed 571 new COVID-19 cases in the country, bringing the total count of those infected to 36,359.
+On Thursday, the Health Ministry confirmed 659 new COVID-19 cases in the country, what brings the total count of those infected over 37,018.

-The tally of recoveries has reached 19,153 after a further 427 patients had been discharged, the ministry said.
-The death toll now stands at 270.
+The tally of recoveries has reached 19,572 after a further 419 patients had been discharged, the ministry said.
+The death toll has increased by three to 273 over the past 24 hours.